caltechlibrary/dataset/dataset-v2-next.md

 then using a SQL store gives us an implementation that solves concurrent access and updates to JSON metadata.
 This is desirable.

-Dataset have supported a form of versioning attachments for some time.
+Dataset has supported a form of versioning attachments for some time.
 It's has not supported versioning of JSON objects, that is desirable.
-Likewise the JSON support for attachments has been achieved by explicitly passing a semver string when attaching a document.
+Likewise the JSON support for attachments has been achieved by explicitly passing a semver strings when attaching a document.
 This is not ideal.
 The versioning process should be automatic but retaining a semver style version string raises a question, what is the increment value to change?
 Should you increment by major version, minor version or patch level?